NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Jabali.md

     desc: "  The jabali can [[Actions/Burrow|Burrow]] through dirt and stone at its full burrow Speed, leaving no tunnels or signs of its passing."

   - name: "Stone Clutch"
     desc: " (arcane,earth) When the jabali Pushes a creature into a stone barrier, the surface grips it with fingers of stone.
-The target must succeed at a DC 22 Reflex check save or become [[Conditions/Grabbed|Grabbed]] by the surface ([[Actions/Escape|Escape]] DC 28)."
+The target must succeed at a DC 22 Reflex check save or become [[Conditions/Grabbed|Grabbed]] by the surface ([[/act escape dc=28]])."

   - name: "[[Bestiary Ability Glossary/Push|Push 10 feet]]"
     desc: "`pf2:1`  "